-The Ordinance authorizing the issuance of the Certificates approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Certificates by the Underwriters.
+The Ordinance authorizing the issuance of the Certificates will also approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorize its further use in the re-offering of the Certificates by the Underwriters.

-This Official Statement was approved by the City Council for distribution in accordance with the provisions of the SEC's rule codified at 17 C.F.R.
+This Official Statement will be approved by the City Council for distribution in accordance with the provisions of the SEC's rule codified at 17 C.F.R.
 Section 240.15c2-12, as amended.

+CITY OF INGLESIDE, TEXAS

 /s/

-CITY OF INGLESIDE, TEXAS

-Pedro Oscar Adame
+Mayor

-Mayor City of Ingleside, Texas
+City of Ingleside, Texas

 ATTEST:

 /s/

+City Secretary

-Jana Stork City Secretary City of Ingleside, Texas APPENDIX A
+City of Ingleside Texas

+APPENDIX A

-FINANCIAL INFORMATION RELATING TO THE CITY OF INGLESIDE, TEXAS (this page intentionally left blank)
+FINANCIAL INFORMATION RELATING TO THE CITY OF INGLESIDE, TEXAS